banksy23/XCoder/README.md

 * \* means that the original dataset may have data leakage, and we perform a n-gram decontamination.

+---

 ### 🎉🎉 New Insights For Code Instruction Data Synthesis
-we analyze the data composition of XCoder, reassess the strengths and weaknesses of different data sources, and develop new insights into different data synthesis methods.
-Our conclusion can be summarized as follows:
+We analyze XCoder's data composition, reassess various data sources, and gain new insights into data synthesis.
+Our key findings:

-- **Complexity**: Training a language model to determine the complexity of each instruction is more accurate than heuristic rules such as length or perplexity.
-From a data synthesis perspective, data with more rounds has longer context and higher complexity.
-Additionally, Evol-Instruct is an effective method for improving instruction complexity.
-- **Quality**: Code LLMs that deliver accurate responses.
-Compared to using language models directly to judge code correctness, executing test cases can obtain real-world feedback and have better judgment performance.
-Data with added test case feedback verification during data synthesis also tends to have higher quality.
-Furthermore, using a stronger model to synthesize data is a simpler, more direct, but effective approach.
-- **Diversity**: To effectively cater to diverse human requests, an advanced language model must be versatile.
-Therefore, it is essential that the data used for its instruction tuning is as varied as possible.
-We have found that directly sampling from the real world (pre-training data) and transforming it results in instruction datasets with better diversity compared to other methods that only expand instructions using fixed seeds.
+- **Complexity**: Training models to assess instruction complexity outperforms heuristic methods.
+Evol-Instruct is effective for enhancing complexity, especially with longer, multi-round contexts.
+- **Quality**: Test case execution provides better feedback for judging code correctness than model-based heuristics.
+Stronger models also yield higher-quality synthesized data.
+- **Diversity**: Diverse instruction tuning is crucial.
+Real-world data sampling leads to better diversity than expanding instructions from fixed seeds.
 <details>
   <summary>Click here, if you are curious about the data composition of XCoder</summary>
 <img style="width: 100%;" alt="image" src="https://github.com/user-attachments/assets/a0ae7eb3-7d73-407b-bb92-e1b576738d35">
 </details>

+---

 ### Citation
 Please kindly cite our paper if it helps your research: